 What data are processed by FROGS?FROGS is designed for the study of microbial communities from amplicon sequencing.
 The amplified area is chosen to be as distinctive as possible in the community you are interested in.
 For example, researchers favour 16S ribosomal RNA part when studying the bacterial composition of an environment.

 However, FROGS can be used on any amplicon as long as the area of interest respects the constraints mentioned below:

 - FROGS works on ribosomic RNA 16S, 18S, 23S, but also amplicons belonging from functionnal genes such as dsrB.
+FROGS can also analysed ITS reads since FROGS v3.0 and more broadly, reads with hypervariable amplicon lengths that may not have overlapping read pairs.
 The only limit is the reference database provided to the software.